Enable visitors to save and access their payment, shipping, and order information.

 - You can't delete the customer account from a customer with active product subscriptions or a member of a member area with recurring membership fees.

-- Deleting a customer account deletes all payment information, shipping addresses, and billing addresses from that user's profile.
+- Deleting a customer account deletes all payment information, shipping addresses, and billing addresses from that user's contact information.

-- You can't delete profiles from the Profiles panel.
-If you delete a customer account, the user's profile remains, along with their order history and contact information.
+- If you delete a customer account, the user's contact remains, along with their order history and contact information.
+To delete the contact entirely, visit The Contacts panel.

-To delete a customer account from a profile:
+To delete a customer account from a contact:

-- Click on the profile you want to edit.
+- Click the contact you want to edit.

 - Click Delete customer account.